Danny Morrison (Irish republican): 1990 arrest

-Morrison was director of publicity for Sinn Féin from 1979 until 1990, when he was charged with false imprisonment and conspiracy to murder a double agent in the IRA, Sandy Lynch.
-He was sentenced to eight years in prison and was released in 1995.
+Morrison was director of publicity for Sinn Féin from 1979 until 1990, when he was charged with false imprisonment, membership of the IRA and conspiracy to murder a double agent in the IRA, Sandy Lynch.
+He was sentenced to eight years in prison but was released in 1995.

 The conviction was referred back to the Court of Appeal by the Criminal Cases Review Commission and the convictions of Morrison and the other defendants were overturned in 2008.
-According to BBC News, Lord Chief Justice Sir Brian Kerr "found the convictions to be unsafe and quashed them."
-Unusually, the reason was given in a confidential annex, which Morrison and the others were not allowed access.
+According to BBC News, Lord Chief Justice Sir Brian Kerr found the convictions to be unsafe and quashed them.
+Unusually, the reason was given in a confidential annex, to which Morrison and the others were not allowed access.
 He claimed that this was because the report contained classified details about double agents working in the IRA and his arrest was a "set-up".

 Author

 Since 1989, Morrison has published several novels and plays on themes relating to republicanism and events in the modern history of Belfast.
 His play, The Wrong Man, opened in London in 2005.
 It is based on his 1997 book of the same name and deals with the career of an IRA man who is suspected by his colleagues of working for the police.

-His first novel, West Belfast, has been described as “significant for its honest portrayal of a conflict which has been written on extensively by outsiders but rarely by the people involved...This is perhaps the first time that a modern Irish Republican has attempted to show in novel form what his community has gone through under British oppression.”
+His first novel, West Belfast, has been described as "significant for its honest portrayal of a conflict which has been written on extensively by outsiders but rarely by the people involved...This is perhaps the first time that a modern Irish Republican has attempted to show in novel form what his community has gone through under British oppression".
 His second book, On The Back of the Swallow, deals with homosexual relationships, loss and the taboo around such relationships during the conflict in Northern Ireland and the treatment of gay men by the RUC.
 His latest original work, Rebel Columns, was published in 2004 followed by Hunger Strike, which features contributions, poems and stories from Christy Moore and Ulick O'Connor, with an international view of the hunger strikes from an Iranian man originally published in The Blanket.

 The Belfast Telegraph reviewer wrote that his third book, The Wrong Man (1997), "should come to be regarded as one of the most important books of the Troubles", while the Sunday Times called it "a powerful and complex piece of storytelling".
 The book is discussed in the Oxford Companion to Irish Literature, which describes it as "a powerful evocation of betrayal, deceit and guilt".
 It was adapted into a play that was produced in London in 2005.